MicrosoftDocs/dynamics365smb-docs/financials/bank-how-reconcile-bank-accounts-separately.md

 2. In the **Trans.
 Bank Rec. to Gen. Jnl.** window, specify which general journal to use, and then choose the **OK** button.

     The **General Journal** window opens containing new journal lines for any banks statement lines with missing ledger entries.
 3. Complete the journal line with relevant information, such as the balancing account.
-For more information, see [Working With General Journals](ui-work-general-journals.md).
+For more information, see [Working withGeneral Journals](ui-work-general-journals.md).
 4. Choose the **Post** action.

     When the entry is posted, proceed to match the bank transaction with to it.